wwwild/CBC/readme.txt

     build ftp_file  -Dftp.binary.mode=true -Dftp.file=ServerFiles/cbcsermMM.DD.YYYY.mp3
     build ftp_file -Dftp.file=ServerFiles/cbcmedia.html

- * Also, there are a number of validations done by the script, which can cause the script to fail, requiring restarting.
+ * Also, there are a number of validations (e.g. date, file name) done by the script, which can cause the script to fail, requiring restarting.

  * If the script fails with BUILD FAILED review the messages and take the appropriate action.

  * Also, the build could fail mid-stream - e.g. Windows update or by forced termination via Ctrl-C. In these cases it's best to be aware of where you are in the process as you may need to do some cleanup.

  Unfortunately, specific details of all possible error scenarios and recovery steps are beyond the scope of this document; however, these are some guidelines that can assist in recovery:
-   -) Enter the web page URL to confirm if the html page and mp3 files were copied to the server: file:///C:/Alligator/aardvark/CBC/Dev/ServerFiles/cbcmedia.html If the page shows up with your latest edits - sermon date, title, etc. - then you can confirm if the mp3 file copied successfully.
+   -) Enter the web page URL to confirm if the html page and mp3 files were copied to the server: file:///C:/CBC/ServerFiles/cbcmedia.html If the page shows up with your latest edits - sermon date, title, etc. - then you can confirm if the mp3 file copied successfully.
 To confirm the mp3 file click it's "Download" link; if the file plays then it's likely OK and you're done.
    -) If either file is not on the server - html page or mp3 file - confirm that they are on your local PC.
 In a Windows shell, in  your CBC GitHub folder enter:
       ls -1at ServerFiles/MP3s/*.mp3 | head -1
    You will get output like this: